 In addition to your basic analysis

-In order to enhance the contribution of the previously mentioned KPIs, you could go further with the creation of dashboards.
+To enhance the previously mentioned KPIs’ contribution, you could go further with the creation of dashboards.
 A dashboard is an information management (data) tool that tracks, analyzes, and visually displays KPIs, metrics, and key data points to monitor the health of a business, service, or a specific process.
 They are customizable to meet the specific needs of a service/business.
-Contrary to a report, a dashboard is updated automatically when it is viewed, and it is enriched by accumulating information over time.
+Contrary to a report, a dashboard is updated automatically when viewed and enriched by accumulating information over time.

 The reason a dashboard is so relevant is that it does 4 things: